sldownard/HTBAMIT/ABOUT.md

 * Write in the second ("you click") or third person ("they click").
 Avoid first person ("I click").
 Use singular they in the third person.
 * Write in the active voice ("they write code") rather than passive ("code is written by them").
+* When citing a reference or providing an Additional Reading reference, use APA format for the endnote citation but IEEE-style inline citations.
 * Use people-based language.
 The people who report to the people reading this Guide are "engineers," not "directs," "reports," or "resources."
 (If appropriate, terms like "new hire" can be used for disambiguation.)